Pasha831/ParsingIMDB/README.md

 In conclusion, movie production was developing gradually and I can't note period of time when film industry was "on fire".

-## Average incomes by films by year
+## Average incomes by movies by year of production
+Let's find mean value for each year and examine this plot.